 A clinical trial involving 261 patients taking 400 mg alpha-GPC three times daily concluded that supplementation improved all symptoms of Alzheimer’s disease.
 Another trial found that it may even boost the effects of a standardized Alzheimer’s treatment, a prescription drug called Donepezil.

-In addition to its brain-boosting potential, Alpha-GPC has gained popularity as a performance enhancing supplement that potentially improves stamina and recovery.
+In addition to its brain-boosting potential, Alpha-GPC has gained popularity as a performance-enhancing supplement that potentially improves stamina and recovery.

-One 2017 study evaluated the effects of alpha-GPC on 48 college aged males and determined that alpha-GPC “should be considered as an emerging ergogenic supplement.”
+One 2017 study evaluated the effects of alpha-GPC on 48 college-aged males and determined that alpha-GPC “should be considered as an emerging ergogenic supplement.”
 A 2015 study with a smaller sample size found similar results, reporting that alpha-GPC supplementation could be linked to improved speed, power, and pull force, including significant effects on the lower body.

 It’s important to note that supplements are not regulated in the same way as medications are in the U.S., so you’ll need to consider a few things about the Alpha-GPC supplement you choose before beginning your dosing regimen.
 Here are some of the most important things to pay attention to:

-There’s no one off suggested dosage for Alpha-GPC, and you should be willing to work with your health care provider to figure out the best dosage for yourself.
+There’s no one-off suggested dosage for Alpha-GPC, and you should be willing to work with your healthcare provider to figure out the best dosage for yourself.
 In clinical studies, the typical dosage used ranges from 250 mg to 1,200 mg per day.

-In a 1994 study regarding the benefit of alpha-GPC for stroke recovery, subjects took a 1,000 mg injection of alpha-GPC daily for one month, followed by an oral daily dose of 400 mg for 5 more months.
+In a 1994 study regarding the benefit of alpha-GPC for stroke recovery, subjects took a 1,000 mg injection of alpha-GPC daily for one month, followed by an oral daily dose of 400 mg for five more months.

 In a study concerned with athletic performance, subjects took single daily doses of 250 mg for one week.
 In other trials, athletes took 600 mg daily for up to one week.